williandrade/cupertino_native/README.md

 [![Serverpod Liquid Glass Flutter banner](https://github.com/serverpod/cupertino_native/raw/main/misc/banner.jpg)](https://serverpod.dev)

+_This package is part of Serverpod's open-source initiative.
+[Serverpod](https://serverpod.dev) is the ultimate backend for Flutter - all written in Dart, free, and open-source. 👉 [Check it out](https://serverpod.dev)_

 # Liquid Glass for Flutter

 Native Liquid Glass widgets for iOS and macOS in Flutter with pixel‑perfect fidelity.

 This plugin hosts real UIKit/AppKit controls inside Flutter using Platform Views and method channels.
-It matches native look/feel while still fitting naturally into Flutter code.
+It matches native look/feel perfectly while still fitting naturally into Flutter code.

 Does it work and is it fast?
 Yes.
 Is it a vibe-coded Frankenstein's monster patched together with duct tape?
 Also yes.